 - Performance and 0-60 time – Thanks to the use of of carbonfibre and aluminium the Quadrifoglio is reasonably light, and as a result it hits 62mph in less than four seconds

 - Engine and gearbox – The Giulia, like many great Alfas, is powered by a V6.
 The engine is teamed with a smooth 8-speed automatic gearbox

 - Ride and handling – Powerful turbocharged rear-wheel drive cars rarely feel as approachable and exploitable as the Giulia Quadrifoglio

 - MPG and running costs – Don’t expect the Quadrifoglio to be cheap to run, but despite being the expense it's almost certainly worth it

 - Interior and tech – The Giulia’s Achilles' heel, its interior.
 It isn’t awful, but the quality is somewhat behind its rivals

 - Design – Alfas are known for their pretty or bold exteriors.
 The Giulia isn’t the best example of this, but it's handsome and it oozes aggression

 Prices, specs and rivals

-The Alfa Romeo Giulia Quadrifoglio starts from £64,900.
-That might seem like a lot but that does include an array of exotic carbonfibre body parts and components, an awful lot of power, a high-tech diff and plenty of Alcantara inside.
+The Alfa Romeo Giulia Quadrifoglio starts from £68,995.
+That might seem like a lot in isolation, but the rivals have accelerated way past that entry-price, and in the Alfa's case does include an array of exotic carbonfibre body parts and components, an awful lot of power, a high-tech diff and plenty of Alcantara inside.